-(1) User provided checksum is optional.
+- (1) User provided checksum is optional.
 Inclusion is dependent on user intent AND the configured state of the "Automatic Checksum" feature.
 If Automatic Checksum is enabled, a user checksum should NOT be included (as one will be automatically calculated and appended by the firmware).
 If Automatic Checksum is disabled, inclusion of the user checksum is optional.
-This mode allows the user to send a Master frame with an omitted, corrupted, or valid checksum value as desired (useful for error/robustness testing.)
+This mode allows the user to send a Master frame with an omitted, corrupted, or valid checksum value as desired (useful for error/robustness testing.) - (2) In firmware version 4.17.4 and later, the Tx bit in the header is set whenever the Saint acts as the master.

-12.3.2 Received LIN Messages (frames)
+11.3.2 Received LIN Messages (frames)